betaveros/gridderface/README.md

 You can also enter arbitrary text into cells with one of several keys: `=`, `;`, `^`, or `_`.
 All four keys will enter the command line, where you can type some text and hit Enter. `=` enters big text. `;`, `^`, and `_` enter small text aligned in different places.

+Also, `&` lets you enter Tapa-style clues, e.g. `&1 1 3` will put 1, 1, and 3 in the current cell.

+There is also a `@` feature where after you type text and hit enter, it gets copied to the clipboard.
+This is useful for composing your answer key in a competition.

 If you're solving a puzzle where you spend most or all of your time marking only cells (e.g. Sudoku, Nurikabe, crosswords), you can lock the cursor to only ever select cells with `:lock`.
 For intersections, it's `:ilock`.
 To unlock, `:unlock`.

 To make drawing continuous lines easier, you can use `HJKL`.
 They can also be set to erase or draw other things, by typing `w` followed by another character (see [WriteSet.scala](https://github.com/betaveros/gridderface/blob/master/src/main/scala/gridderface/WriteSet.scala)).

 To change the color of your marks, type `c` followed by a letter (see [PaintSet.scala](https://github.com/betaveros/gridderface/blob/master/src/main/scala/gridderface/PaintSet.scala)) or `%` followed by either a color name or a hex color in `#abcdef` format (with the hash!)

+For example, `cr` makes your color red, and `ck` makes it black.

 ## Create a Puzzle

 You can initialize a blank image with standard dimensions (10x10), standard grid dimensions, and standard position with `:initgen`.
-The command can be followed by one or two numbers to specify the dimensions.
+The command can be followed by one or two numbers to specify the dimensions, e.g. `:initgen 13 37`.

 For most puzzles, you now want to draw a grid into which the clues will do.
 These commands will create some of the presets: